Mexican Grand Prix 2023's Schedule And Where To Watch It

 – When will the Mexican Grand Prix 2023 start?

 The Mexican Grand Prix 2023 will start with its Practice 1 race on Friday, October 27.
-In Thailand, this will be at 1:30 am on October 28.
+In Hong Kong, this will be at 2:30 am on October 28.

 – What is the venue for the Mexican Grand Prix 2023?